Sabritocaster/bobyai/README.md

 2. Start the dev server and open a chat.
 3. Messages stream token-by-token while Supabase realtime keeps other tabs/devices in sync.

-If the Groq key is missing, the UI surfaces a friendly error (while keeping optimistic messages consistent).
+If the Groq key is missing, the UI surfaces a friendly error.

 ## ☁️ Deploying to Vercel
 1. Push this repo to GitHub (public as requested).